ubcuas/ubcuas.com/content/english/pages/recruitment-open.md

 ## General Member Roles
 {{% /markdown %}}

-UBC UAS has three sub-teams for general members: **Aircraft**, **Payload**, and **Software**.
-Each sub-team has divisions that focus on specific skillsets within the sub-team.
+UBC UAS has four sub-teams for general members: **Aircraft**, **Payload**, **Electrical**, and **Software**.
+Each sub-team focuses on specific skillsets and projects within the team.

 {{% markdown class="text-center pt-4 pb-3" %}}
-### Aircraft Roles
+### Aircraft

 The aircraft sub-team builds innovative uncrewed aerial vehicles for our competitions.
-It works closely with our software and payload sub-teams to ensure proper integration between our systems.
-The aircraft sub-team is also responsible for the upkeep of active aircraft and ensuring flight readiness for test flights and competition.
+Members design and manufacture aerodynamic and lightweight airframes, control surfaces, and landing gear.
+You will learn and apply skills in mechanical design, aerodynamics, manufacturing, control surface selection, airfoil analysis, and simulation tools.
+The team is also responsible for the upkeep of active aircraft and ensuring flight readiness for test flights and competition, working closely with the software, payload, and electrical sub-teams to ensure proper integration between systems.
 {{% /markdown %}}

-#### MECH Aircraft

-Design and manufacture aerodynamic and lightweight airframes as well as control surfaces and landing gear.
-Members will learn and apply skills in mechanical design, aerodynamics, manufacturing, control surface selection, airfoil analysis and simulation tools applicable across industries.

-#### ELEC Aircraft

-Design of electrical systems within our aircraft, working closely with software and payload to ensure proper integration between systems.
-Members will learn and apply skills that are essential across industries including communication systems management, power management, signal processing, soldering, PCB design, and PID tuning and sensor calibration.

 {{% markdown class="text-center pt-4 pb-3" %}}
-### Payload Roles
+### Payload

-The payload sub-team creates mission-specific payload systems for competition.
-The sub-team works on projects including autonomous delivery rovers, winch mechanisms, and anything capable of interfacing with the aircraft.
-These projects involve the integration of multiple engineering disciplines.
+The payload sub-team creates mission-specific payload systems for competition, including autonomous delivery rovers, winch mechanisms, and other systems that interface with the aircraft.
+You will work on projects that involve the integration of multiple engineering disciplines, develop enclosures and structures controlled by electrical components, and use CAD, FEA software, and various manufacturing techniques such as 3D printing and laser cutting.
+Knowledge of statics, materials, and mechanical design principles is an asset.
 {{% /markdown %}}

-#### MECH Payload

-Work alongside electrical designers to develop enclosures and structures controlled by electrical components.
-You will make use of CAD, FEA software, and various manufacturing techniques including 3D printing and laser cutting.
-Knowledge of statics, materials, and mechanical design principles is an asset.

-#### ELEC Payload

-Design segments of payload projects with electrical aspects.
-You will learn to use microcontrollers to control motors and circuits, using EDA, RC, power distribution, etc. to ensure proper control and movements of the payload components.

 {{% markdown class="text-center pt-4 pb-3" %}}
-### Software Roles
+### Electrical

-The software team assigns roles based on preference and need, where members works on many different projects/programs and uses a variety of tools and languages.
-Members are encouraged to work on projects that they are interested in and apply their experience while learning new tools.
+The electrical sub-team designs and integrates electrical systems for both aircraft and payload projects.
+You will work on communication systems management, power management, signal processing, soldering, PCB design, sensor calibration, and embedded systems.
+Tasks include designing and implementing electrical systems, working with microcontrollers, controlling motors and circuits, and ensuring proper integration between systems.
+Experience with EDA tools, power distribution, and embedded development is an asset.
 {{% /markdown %}}

+{{% markdown class="text-center pt-4 pb-3" %}}
-#### Software Member
+### Software

-All projects are up for grabs (everyone gets to choose at the start of the year what they get to work on) and the team works on a sprint-based system.
-Some languages and tools the team uses: JavaScript, Go, C++, Git, Angular, Python, React, Django, Docker, and Linux.
-Some developers may work on Payload sub-team projects, which require embedded development skills, including the use of microcontrollers, Git, control systems, telemetry, and more.
+The software sub-team works on a variety of projects and uses a range of tools and languages, including JavaScript, Go, C++, Git, Angular, Python, React, Django, Docker, and Linux.
+Members can choose projects at the start of the year and work in a sprint-based system.
+Some developers may work on embedded development for payload or aircraft projects, which involves microcontrollers, control systems, and telemetry.
 Knowledge of motor control, control systems, and microcontrollers is an asset.
-Any knowledge with these tools and languages is a plus.
-Prior professional software development experience is not required but strongly recommended.
+Prior professional software development experience is not required but is helpful.
 Open-source contributions are also a plus.
+{{% /markdown %}}

 {{% markdown class="text-center pt-4 pb-3" %}}
 ### Admin Team Roles